sjpozzuoli/Daves_Eagles/README.md

 #### Description of current accuracy score:

-### Machine Learning Model 2 - Supervised Simple Linear Regression
+### Machine Learning Model 2 - Supervised Simple Linear Regression to Predict Hotness Rank
 Team members submit the working code for their machine learning model, as well as the following:

 #### Description of data preprocessing: